Yuricst/python-stardust/README.md

   - [ ] Sparse Jacobian calculation
 - [ ] Two-body dynamics
 - [ ] Option to neglect initial and/or final maneuver cost (weighted least-squares)
+- [ ] Sensitivity of least-squares problem to speed up Jacobian?

 ## References